dvdmtw98/notes/My Vault/Software Engineering/DevOps/Docker/Building Docker Image/Building Docker Image.md

  > `.dockerignore` file can be created to skip adding on certain files into the container when using the COPY option

 **<u>Options</u>**:
--t : Name to be assigned to the image
+`-t`: Name to be assigned to the image
--f : Dockerfile name
+`-f`: Dockerfile name
+`--progress plan`: View output of commands executed inside container